Skip to Main Content

 Common symptoms of COVID-19 include fever, cough, and problems breathing.
 Other possible symptoms include headache, body aches, chills, fatigue, and loss of the sense of smell or taste.
 Some people may also have runny nose, sore throat, nausea, or diarrhea.

 The most common cause of fever is an infection caused by bacteria or viruses.
-It’s a good idea to check your temperature any time you have symptoms of fever such as chills, body aches, and feeling warm or flushed.
+It is a good idea to check your temperature any time you have symptoms of fever.
+Symptoms can include chills, body aches, and feeling warm or flushed.
 If you think you might be sick, use a thermometer to check your temperature.
 Write down your temperature so you can tell your doctor.

 You can use a digital thermometer to take your temperature.
-An oral (by mouth) temperature is generally the best way to check for fever in adults and children over 4 years of age.
+An oral (by mouth) temperature is generally the best way to check for fever in adults and children over 4 years old.

 Be sure that you wait at least 30 minutes after eating or drinking.
 Also, for the best measure of fever, do not take a fever-reducing medicine such as acetaminophen (Tylenol®) or ibuprofen within 4 hours of checking your temperature.